The ANTIGEN test

 At-home antigen tests are often available from local community resources sites—including your county health department.
 They may also be ordered from the Centers for Disease Control and Prevention and delivered to your home.

 - Call (269) 387-3287 to schedule an appointment to see a Sindecuse provider for your illness.
 If your medical provider thinks you should have a COVID test, they will order one for you.
 We do not schedule antigen tests outside the context of a medical visit.

 Things to consider

 - As with any medical test, there is the potential for false-positive or false-negative test results.

 - A positive antigen test result means that a person must self-isolate in an effort to avoid infecting others.

-- Testing and learning results by itself does not replace treatment by a medical provider.
+- Testing alone does not replace treatment by a medical provider.